edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/risk-assessment.md

 L

 ### Who may be harmed & how
-- User - the user may sustain burns or eye damage if the material or swarf catches fire.
+- User - the user may sustain burns if the material or swarf catches fire.
 - The space - a fire in the workshop could damage the tools and the building as a whole.
-- Next user - if flammable swarf is left on the machine, the next user could (inadvertently and blamelessly) be burned or sustain eye damage if it catches fire.
+- Next user - if flammable swarf is left on the machine, the next user could be burned if it catches fire.

 ### Control measures
 - Training - user must use coolant for flammable metals.
 User must ensure all flammable swarf (metals and wood) are removed from the machine after operation and that a thorough cleanup is performed.
 Wood should not be turned on this machine.
 Flammable metals must be turned with extreme care and preparation, and after consultation with qualified users if there is any uncertainty.
 - Equipment - a fire extinguisher is available.
 If turning flammable materials, the user should ensure it is within easy reach and is in-date.

+## Injuries from workpiece and swarf

+### Severity

+H

+### Likelihood

+M

+### Who may be harmed & how
+User - the user may receive cuts or burns from swarf or the workpiece.

+### Control measures
+- Training - user should not touch cutting surfaces at any time, and should be aware of potential sharp edges on the workpiece (including from swarf which has not fallen clear).
+Workpieces should be sanded where appropriate before being considered "finished."
+Where possible, the perspex cut guard should be lowered for all operations.
+Users should select appropriate feed and speeds to ensure swarf is appropriately sized.
+- Training - swarf cleanup should be done with shop vac or dustpan and brush, not by hand.
+- Equipment - if available, tight long sleeves should be worn.
+An emergency stop button is installed.
+A first aid kit is available.